dmacmill/danscodingworld/content/posts/iceoryx2.md

 ## Any other spooky stuff that can happen?

-Oh, race conditions which is inevitable when working with multiple writers, which could be handled with a queue the way iceoryx2 does.
-Except now you have a new problem with crashing, leaving a deadlock on process crash.
+Oh, race conditions which is inevitable when working with concurrent writers and readers.
+There are basically two options to prevent them.
+The naïve approach are locks but now you have a new problem with crashing, leaving a deadlock on process crash.
+The other option are lock-free algorithms, like iceoryx2 does with lock-free queues.
+But this is also non-trivial and subtle errors in the lock-free algorithms can lead to data races, which you wanted to prevent in the first place.

 Iceoryx2 hides a lot of the complexity that comes with dealing with this, and posts some guard rails to prevent critical errors.
 It's fixed-size memory